-Priorities are to given to service and quality control of the products which have earned customers' trust, making it possible to retain majority of the market share.
+Priorities are to given to service and product quality control, as well as providing assurance of timely product delivery.
+These strategies contribute to fostering customer trust, strong relationships with customers, and making it possible to retain majority of the market share.